mgreco1991/Crystal-Collector-Game/README.md

 # Crystal-Collector-Game
-This is a game in which you must collect crystals to match the number on the screen.
+This is a game in which the user clicks on pictures of crystals with randomly generated number values to accumulate a total score.
+The object of the game is to match the number on the screen.
+If the user's total score exceeds the target number displayed, the user loses.
+The game will continue in the web browser for as long as the user wishes, and a win and loss counter will also run, allowing for the user to keep track of wins and losses.